wcrd/rdf-model-editor-poc/PLAN.md

 Current:
 * Create entities that are newly defined from source (and points)
   * Move into entity, if exists, or if newly created.
-(Need object editing to work first)
 * Process updates to parent objects in edit mode as part of applying update routine.